NativeScript/plugins/packages/google-signin/README.md

 1. Register and add the [GoogleSignInButton](#googlesigninbutton) to your markup to be able to initiate GoogleSigIn.

-1. Register and add the [GoogleSignInButton](#googlesigninbutton) to your markup to be able to initiate GoogleSigIn.

 - **Core**

 ```xml
 <Page xmlns:ui="@nativescript/google-signin">